 Ayra, Chapel Hill

 Chef Sujan Sarkar of the MICHELIN-starred Indienne in Chicago partners with Ravi Jeyaraman and Mayil Rajendran from NC's Lime & Lemon Indian Bar & Grill restaurants to add Ayra to the scene.
 With a focus on modern Indian fare, Ayra will include a bar Indian-inspired cocktails and separate dining areas for a five- to seven-course tasting menu and a la carte orders.
-A spring-summer opening is planned.
+Opening TBD.

 Guard and Grace, Charlotte

 Charlotte will become the third location for the acclaimed Guard and Grace steakhouse, whose Houston flagship carries a MICHELIN recommendation.
-The 10,224-square-foot restaurant, expected to open in fall 2026, will feature rooftop views and a 2,000-square-foot terrace along with prime beef, seafood and cocktails.
-Guard and Grace, which also has a Houston location, is part of Chef Troy Guard's TAG Restaurant Group
+The 10,224-square-foot restaurant, expected to open in the fall, will feature rooftop views and a 2,000-square-foot terrace along with prime beef, seafood and cocktails.
+Guard and Grace, which also has a Houston location, is part of Chef Troy Guard's TAG Restaurant Group.

 Lloyd's Full Service, Cary